esskar/WebSocket.Portable/README.md

 - rdavisau : For sockets-for-pcl which makes this possible.

-- esskar : For started the websocket abstraction.
+- esskar : For starting the websocket abstraction.

 - Xamarin : For awesome cross platform development tools